jdegand/refactoring-workshop-2022/README.md

 - No, result was caused by `groupedMembers.facebook.push(contributor)` in contributors.forEach function.
 Need to comment out when testing getGroupedMemeberData if having groupedMembers be the result of call to getContributorsByOrganization
 - If you were to use getTotalContribututionsByOrganization inside getGroupedMemberData, you would need to comment out the pushes to totals in the forEach.
 - getTotalContribututionsByOrganization is spelled wrong - if you correct spelling, tsconfig.json gives an error - so I guess it's best to leave it as is and note it here - tslint is looking for test files with both correct and incorrect spellings - so I duplicated file in tests folder - bizarre error and have not looked further into the issue
+- getGroupedMemberData still mutates data - I thought about refactoring it but it is not used anymore in the application.
 - getPageContent needs a test ?
 - Stats.tsx and Row.tsx are testable - need to install react-test-renderer or react-testing-library - can do a basic snapshot test since component should not change
 - forEach breaks typescript - since you can mutate shape of data - typescript will look for properties that no longer exist ie forEach call in getContributors
 - Directions make it seem like converting to declarative approach is for performance or maintainability but it is necessary for the typescript - you can't mutate data.
 Typescript will throw errors and the app will not work.
 - Member interface is same as contributor except it needs a contributions property
-- Never used Zod and didn't know much about it
+- Never used Zod before this project - Zod saves on code duplication with z.infer and makes declaring types easy

 ## Useful Resources